 React monitoring is made simple with Atatus hence, you can monitor, troubleshoot, and optimize the performance of your React apps.
 Your app does not require any code changes for the installation process.
-Get instant access to hidden React errors.
+Get instant access to hidden React errors and React frontend testing.

-Many libraries are available for testing React components in the app in the React community.
-In light of this, let's get started with a look at the subsequent react testing libraries and tools for the year 2022.
+Many React testing libraries or frameworks are available for testing React components in the app in the React community.
+In light of this, let's get started with a look at the subsequent best React testing frameworks or libraries and tools for the year 2022.

 Table Of Contents

-With Chai, assertions are integrated, unlike Mocha, so most developers use them to test React applications.
+With Chai, assertions are integrated, unlike Mocha, React testing framework, so most developers use them to test React applications.
 When you report what to expect in a test, functionality such as expect, should, and assert can help.

-The Enzyme framework can be used to develop assertions for functions, and also for components in the future.
+The Enzyme, an React testing framework can be used to develop assertions for functions, and also for components in the future.

-Despite not being as popular as Jest or Mocha, Chai is becoming more popular.
-In most cases, it is used in conjunction with Mocha and Enzyme or Jest and Enzyme.
+Despite not being as popular as Jest or Mocha, Chai is becoming more popular among the best React testing frameworks.
+In most cases, Chai is used in conjunction with Mocha and Enzyme or Jest and Enzyme respectively.

 - In addition to supporting Behavior Driven Development, it also supports Test-Driven Development.

 - On GitHub, Chai has over 7.7k stars.